 For your safety and for the lifetime and efficiency of your EV home charging station hire a licensed and certified electrician.
 You’ll want to hire an electrician that has specific knowledge and experience with EV charging equipment.
 Many electricians are starting to undergo EV charging training since EV charging station installation is specialized work and does require additional knowledge that a typical electrician may not know.

-WattLogic has a database of certified and trusted electricians, such as Tiger Electric, that have been trained in EV charging installations and know exactly how to complete your installation safely and efficiently.
+WattLogic has a database of certified and trusted electricians that have been trained in EV charging installations and know exactly how to complete your installation safely and efficiently.

-When it comes to EV charger installation cost you will have to consider several factors, including the type of Level 2 EV charger that will be installed, where you live, whether it is plug-in or hardwired, when your home was built, how complex the install is, the current electrical capacity of your panel, and how far your charger will be from the electrical panel.
+When it comes to EV charger installation cost you will have to consider several factors, including the type of Level 2 EV charger that will be installed, where you live, whether it is plug-in or hardwired, when your home was built, how complex the install is, the current electrical capacity of your panel, how far your charger will be from the electrical panel, and the amount of electrical work involved in the installation.

 Residential EV chargers come in different styles, including units that are installed on the interior or exterior wall of a house or stand-alone units that come with a bollard/stand.
 EV chargers can be installed in the garage, or outside at one end of the driveway or carport.